 |RF Connectors Export||6/12||4||4|

 |Price (USB Type-A)||$129||$99||$300|

 Along with thousands of other people, we are big supporters of the LimeSDR and LimeSDR Mini devices.
 But in our extended daily use, we noticed a few things that could be improved.
 As the SDR is a naked PCB, it can be damaged easily.
 Plus, the board generates a lot of heat - so much that you can’t even touch it after long-term use.
 So we decided to do something to solve these problems.
 First, we made a passive cooling case which you can see below.

 This case worked well, so we took our design even further and added a fan for active cooling.

-All cases will be delivered to Crowd Supply’s warehouse for final distribution to backers worldwide.
+All cases are delivered to Crowd Supply’s warehouse in Texas for final distribution to customers worldwide.
 For more information, you can refer to this useful guide to ordering, paying, and shipping.